 Today, junk hauling prices take all of these factors into account in order to keep the business open.
 Prices per item can vary depending on the amount of space it takes up in the truck.
 These rates are based on a number of factors (such as local disposal fees) and vary based on location.
-To make this easier, we have provided a list of common household items and their average prices.

 How we price junk removal